sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 	at enterprisey.JSONMessageSource.fromFile(JSONMessageSource.java:21)
 ```

-This occurs because when running their application, the other team has not placed `json-java.jar` on the classpath, and this defines
+This occurs because, when running their application, the other team has not placed `json-java.jar` on the classpath, and this defines
 the `org.json.JSONTokener` class.
 This is not surprising, since given the `libhello.jar` file, there is no way to detect that it depends
 on `json-java.jar` at runtime.
 JAR files are just an archive of class files and do not define a mechanism for declaring which other JARs
 define dependency classes.

 In addition, the other team has a few other requirements for consuming our library:

-* They would prefer not to commit binary files to their source control repository
+* They would prefer not to commit binary files to their source control repository.
-* They would like to be able to identify the library version from the JAR file name
+* They would like to be able to identify the library version from the JAR file name.
-* They need to be able to identify all dependency JARs so they can fetch them and construct the correct classpath to run their application
+* They need to be able to identify all dependency JARs so they can fetch them and construct the correct classpath to run their application.

 ## Maven